 - The Facilitator’s Guide to Participatory Decision-Making by Sam Kaner and some of his colleagues.
-This is the best book on meeting facilitation I have ever used.
-It is insightful, straightforward, and full of excellent, practical tools and illustrations.
+This is book is insightful, straightforward, and full of excellent, practical tools and illustrations.

 - Words That Work In Business: a practical guide to effective communication in the workplace by Ike Lassater.
 Nonviolent (Compassionate) Communication (NVC) is a model for communicating in ways that significantly increase the odds that your needs, and everybody else’s, will get met.
 Much of my approach to building mutual respect and trust is built on NVC’s way of looking at how people do, and could, interact.
 This is the best book I’ve found for applying NVC in the workplace.